MerginMaps/docs/src/howto/project/selective_sync/index.md

 Selective sync is useful mainly when a project contains a lot of data (for example photos) and these data do not necessarily need to be stored on all devices.

 Practical example can be seen in the picture below.
 Two surveyors Jim and Susan are capturing features on a field.
-When it comes to synchronisation, Jim first hits the [arrow icon](../../data_sync.md) synchronize his changes.
+When it comes to synchronisation, Jim first hits the [arrow icon](../../data_sync.md) synchronise his changes.
 Features together with photos are now stored on the server.
-When Susan synchronizes the project, synchronisation first downloads Jim's changes (including photos) and after that uploads Susan's changes to the server.
-However, selective sync can alter this behavior and exclude photos from being downloaded.
+When Susan synchronises the project, synchronisation first downloads Jim's changes (including photos) and after that uploads Susan's changes to the server.
+However, selective sync can alter this behaviour and exclude photos from being downloaded.

 :::tip
 Features and other data are still being downloaded and you will see them, only photos will miss.